DanceChat: Large Language Model-Guided Music-to-Dance Generation: Our Approach

+\textbf{Text Encoding.} We process the LLM-generated dance instructions using a CLIP-based text encoder \cite{radford2021learning} followed by a trainable Transformer to extract task-specific embeddings.
+To enhance semantic alignment, we initialize the encoder with pretrained weights from MotionDiffuse \cite{zhang2024motiondiffuse}, which is trained on HumanML3D-style \cite{guo2022generating} descriptions.
+This setup enables our model to interpret dance instructions effectively, without requiring paired text-motion supervision.
+The final textual embedding is denoted as $E_T\in \mathbb{R}^{d_T}$.

-\textbf{Beat Encoding.} In addition to basic musical features, we explicitly incorporate beat proximity information to enhance rhythmic awareness in generated motion.
-We apply Librosa~\cite{mcfee2015librosa} to extract both beat and downbeat positions from the audio.
-These positions are discrete time points that mark the perceived rhythmic structure of the music.
-To represent rhythmic proximity in a continuous form, we follow a Gaussian-based approach: for each frame, we compute a Gaussian-like pulse centered around the nearest beat and downbeat positions.
-This encoding reflects the temporal distance to nearby rhythmic accents, enabling the model to perceive and respond to the rhythmic context over time.
+\textbf{Beat Encoding.} To enhance rhythmic awareness in generated motion, we explicitly incorporate beat proximity features.
+We use Librosa~\cite{mcfee2015librosa} to extract beat and downbeat positions from audio.
+These discrete time points mark the perceived rhythmic structure of music.
+To convert this into a continuous representation, we compute a Gaussian-shaped pulse for each frame centered around the nearest beat/downbeat.
+This reflects the frame’s temporal distance to nearby rhythmic accents, enabling the model to perceive and respond to rhythm over time.
 We then project these proximity values into a learnable embedding space using a linear projection layer, resulting in beat embeddings $E_B\in \mathbb{R}^{d_B}$.